IDEA-120/Course-Materials/week_13_week_of_04-05-2021/project-4_personal-portfolio.md

 ### Goals

-Create a personal portfolio using HTML/CSS and GitHub Pages that shows off the best parts of your Projects 1, 2, and 4 from this class, and optionally one additional project that you have done in another class or personally.
+Create a personal portfolio using HTML/CSS and GitHub Pages that shows off the best parts of your Projects 1, 2, and 3 from this class, and optionally one additional project that you have done in another class or on your own.

 Think about the organization for your portfolio.
 - Will your projects appear all on the same page?
 Will they appear on different pages with different headings?
 Will they have a common menu bar or will the menu change with each new project.
 Is there a consistent design, or is there a concept in the portfolio itself that allows the design to change as the viewer goes through it?